ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

     $ cpanm Net::SSLeay
     $ cpanm Net::Google::Spreadsheets

-If you are having trouble using cpanm you can try to install the modules using cpan.
+If you are having trouble installing modules using cpanm you try to install the modules using cpan.
+For example :

+    $ cpan
+    $ cpan[1]> install Net::Google::Spreadsheets

 You have to put in your credentials for the get_spreadsheets.pl and get_uploads.pl scripts.
 You will put your gmail address containing all the spreadsheets for the projects and your gmail password.